Confusion in the Bible

 In the Old Testament, god was an anti-gentile racist.
 He was judgmental, sexist, homophobic and punitive.
 He told the Jews they alone were really special and that he had a never-ending covenant with them.

-The New Testament god wasn’t so violent, didn’t talk as often, and was less likely to interfere in human affairs.
+The New Testament god was not so violent, did not talk as often, and was less likely to interfere in human affairs.
 His demands differed with each author.
 Paul put down that we would win God’s favor through faith alone, but James jotted that faith was futile without good works.
 Paul posted that the Torah was no longer important, but Jesus taught that the Torah must be obeyed.

-Paul’s teachings were confusing and inconsistent, and his Christ figure, supposedly the same Jesus of the Gospels, obviously wasn’t, and wouldn’t share his wisdom with the world.
+Paul’s teachings were confusing and inconsistent, and his Christ figure, supposedly the same Jesus of the Gospels, obviously was not, and would not share his wisdom with the world.

-Strangely enough, if “God’s” rules were more reliable, the Bible probably wouldn’t be so popular.
+Strangely enough, the-bible…I-smell-bullshit-300x259if “God’s” rules were more reliable, the Bible probably would not be so popular.
 The confusion has deliberately not been cleared up because it conceals the fact that the creeds contain lame brained, antiquated ideas.
 Too many people blame themselves for not understanding the Bible, but the real reason for their poor perception is its crazy contradictions.

-Christians shouldn’t waste time trying to rationalize Biblical teachings.
+Christians should not waste time trying to rationalize Biblical teachings.
 Half-baked arbitrary interpretations of inconsistent ancient texts have no credibility.
-It is more rewarding to trust our own reasoning.
+It is much more rewarding to trust our own reasoning.

 Which Bible?